Dictionary / Arabic - Turkish Terminology

 The Twentieth Word – The Second Station

-1 (The page on which copies of everything and every event of the world are recorded.)
+2 (The page in which the copies and records of everything and every event in the world are preserved.)
+(Tr.)

 Yukarı Çık